 Swan Hill Rural City Council has a Deputy Mayor in order to enhance the leadership provided by the Mayor and also to ensure that Swan Hill Rural City Council can be represented by its political leadership wherever this is necessary or desirable.
 The Deputy Mayor also assists the Mayor to facilitate the spirit of co-operation and inclusion between elected representatives.

 Councillors have important roles to play in helping to achieve good governance.
 At Swan Hill Rural City Council Councillors work together to achieve the best outcomes for the community.
-To work together effectively Councillors strive to find ways to meet the accountability they have to the constituents in their wards and their accountability to the municipality as a whole.
+To work together effectively Councillors strive to find ways to meet the accountability they have to the constituents and their accountability to the municipality as a whole.

 Support for Councillors